semgrep/semgrep-docs/docs/experiments/taint-propagators.md

 A taint propagator rule must contain:
 - A `pattern` containing **two** metavariables.
 These two metavariables specify where taint is propagated **from** and **to**.
 For example, pattern `$X.add($Y)` includes two metavariables `$X` and `$Y`.
 Then specify which metavariable falls under `from` and which falls under `to` (see more information below).
-- The `from` and `to` metavariables.
-The `from` indicates the starting variable from which the tainted source passes through to propagate the taint.
-The `to` specifies what additional object or structure is tainted as a result.
+- Use `to` and `from` metavariables.
+Both of these metavariables must contain either a **variable** or an **expression**.
+    - The `from` metavariable specifies the entry point of the taint.
+    - The `to` metavariable specifies where the tainted data is propagated to, typically an object or data structure.